Twenty-eight years ago, just days before Law Day in 1990, a justice on the state’s top court told a group of lawyers about a concerning trend.

 Bar Leaders Laud Law Day

-Founded in 1934, the Decalogue Society of Lawyers is the oldest continuously functioning Jewish bar association in the United States.
-Decalogue maintains a broad range of programs to benefit its members, the Jewish community, the legal community and the general public.
+Founded in 1934, the Decalogue Society of Lawyers is the oldest continually functioning Jewish bar association in the United States.
+Decalogue maintains a broad range of programs to benefit its members, the Jewish community, the legal community, and the general public.